MyPiece

 Garnet traditionally stands for protection, energy, loyalty — associations carried by custom, not science.

-Where is garnet mined?▾
+Where is garnet sourced?▾

 What is the Capricorn and Aquarius birthstone?▾